la2050/archive/_projects/2015/palms-sustainable-farmers-market-and-urban-garden-network.md

   address the lack of stable school garden programs
 project_image: 'https://img.youtube.com/vi/g0KxazcQnVA/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/g0KxazcQnVA'
-'In one to three sentences, please describe your proposal.': >- The Farmers Market and Urban Garden Network in Palms, one of the densest areas in L.A. instills environmental stewardship in our youth and the final bit of funding will ensure a successful completion of our network of school and community gardens.
-This initiative is action-oriented, builds public involvement, focuses on a root cause of our environmental/health crises, and partner’s school gardens with our farmers market and community gardens to address the lack of stable school garden programs Where will you be working?:
+Where will you be working?:
   - Westside
   - LAUSD